-Why it’s important to minimise soil erosion
+Why it’s important to minimise soil erosion2 mins read

 Soil erosion is when the top layer of soil is worn away on a certain area of land.
-This can occur naturally, through wind and rain, or through human activities.
+This can occur naturally, through wind and rain, or human activities.
 Soil erosion can ruin the aesthetics of the land and massively jeopardise your ability to use the land for growing crops and so forth.
 Keeping the land secure with methods like coir matting and revegetation is a great place to start.
 Here’s why it’s so important to minimise soil erosion.

 Fields that have been susceptible to overgrazing or stripped of their vegetation tend to leave the soil exposed and therefore very prone to erosion.
-The topsoil of an area of land is the most nutrient-dense, healthy part, and if this erodes away, the underlying soil will struggle even more so to fight erosion.
+The topsoil of an area of land is the most nutrient-dense, healthy part, and if this erodes, the underlying soil will struggle even more so to fight erosion.